tensorflow/tfjs-models/body-pix/README.md

 const flipHorizontal = true;

 const canvas = document.getElementById('canvas');
-// draw the image with the background blurred onto the canvas.
-The edge between the person and blurred background is blurred by 3 pixels. bodyPix.drawBokehEffect( canvas, imageElement, personSegmentation, backgroundBlurAmount, edgeBlurAmount, flipHorizontal);
+// Draw the image with the background blurred onto the canvas.
+The edge between
+// the person and blurred background is blurred by 3 pixels. bodyPix.drawBokehEffect(
+    canvas, imageElement, personSegmentation, backgroundBlurAmount,
+    edgeBlurAmount, flipHorizontal);
 ```

 ![bokeh](./images/bokehimage.png)